manusrid8/smart-task-planner/README.md

 # 📝 Smart Task Planner

 **Transform Your Goals Into Actionable Plans – Powered by AI**

-Smart Task Planner helps users break down goals into structured tasks, estimate timelines, and visualize actionable steps — all with AI reasoning.
+Smart Task Planner helps users break down goals into structured tasks, estimate timelines, and visualize actionable steps — all using **AI reasoning**.

 ---

 ## 🌟 Features

 **Goal Submission**
 - Enter any goal (e.g., “Launch a product in 2 weeks”).

 **AI-Powered Task Generation**
 - The AI analyzes your goal and returns a task breakdown with suggested deadlines and dependencies.

 **Task Management Dashboard**
 - Add, edit, or delete tasks
 - Mark tasks as completed or pending
 - View tasks with estimated durations

 **User Authentication**
 - Simple login and signup to manage personal goals

 **Intuitive Frontend Interface**
 - Responsive and clean UI to easily view, manage, and update your tasks

 ---

 ## 🛠️ Tech Stack

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js
 - **Database:** MySQL
-- **AI Integration:** OpenAI / OpenRouter for task reasoning
+- **AI Integration:** OpenRouter (LLaMA model) for intelligent task reasoning

 ---

+## 🧠 LLM Integration

+The core of Smart Task Planner’s intelligence lies in its **Large Language Model (LLM) integration**.

+- The backend uses **OpenRouter’s API key** to securely connect with an **LLM such as LLaMA**.
+- The model interprets user goals and generates:
+  - A detailed task breakdown
+  - Estimated timelines
+  - Task dependencies and order of execution
+- This allows for dynamic, human-like reasoning that makes the generated plans highly practical and adaptive.

+**Example Prompt Used:**
+> “Break down this goal into actionable tasks with suggested deadlines and dependencies.”

+---

 ## ⚡ How It Works

 1. User submits a goal via the dashboard.
-2. Backend sends the goal to the AI model.
+2. The backend sends the goal text to the connected LLM (via OpenRouter API).
-3. AI returns a detailed plan, including:
+3. The AI returns a detailed plan, including:
-   - List of tasks
+   - List of actionable tasks
    - Estimated days to complete each task
    - Dependencies between tasks
-4. Users can manage tasks in real-time from the dashboard.
+4. Users can manage and track progress directly from the dashboard.

 ---